OneMoreSummer/academic-kickstart/content/post/do-professional-county-academies-seek-out-critical-feedback/index.md

   focal_point: Smart
   preview_only: false
 ---
-Six years ago, in January 2020, I provided the followingconstructive feedback to a Professional County, Somerset CCC, on how their development environment could improve, after I had experienced it for seven years.
+Six years ago, in January 2020, I provided the following constructive feedback to a Professional County, Somerset CCC, on how their development environment could improve, after I had experienced it for seven years.
 Some of these subject areas I barely knew much about but have now developed a firm interest & reasonable knowledge.
 I received a curt thank you and nothing more.
 This wasn’t feedback that was sought out.
 It was something I felt I needed to say, if only to help make the next person’s journey a little better.
 From my understanding of current coaching topics & coach education, I would say most, if not all, of the subject areas remain unaddressed.
 What do you think?

 1. **Consider updating your processes**